MMesch/labextension_tutorial/README.md

 In this extension, we are going to add some simple buttons to the widget that trigger the panel to print something to the console.
-Communication between different components of jupyterlab are a key ingredient in building an extension.
+Communication between different components of Jupyterlab are a key ingredient in building an extension.
 Jupyterlab's phosphor engine uses the `ISignal` interface and the `Signal` class that implements this interface for communication ([documentation](http://phosphorjs.github.io/phosphor/api/signaling/globals.html)).